 How to Grow Lion's Mane Mushrooms Outdoors

-Having explored the intricacies of growing lion's mane mushrooms indoors and the steps necessary to bring Lion's Mane mushrooms to the fruiting stage, we now transition to the realm of outdoor cultivation.
+Having explored the intricacies of growing lion’s mane mushrooms indoors, we now transition to the realm of outdoor cultivation if you are more interested in the long-term supply.

-Growing Lion's Mane mushrooms on logs is a method that closely mirrors their natural growing environment, offering a different set of challenges and rewards.
+Growing Lion’s Mane mushrooms on logs is a method that closely mirrors their natural growing environment, offering a different set of challenges and rewards.
 This traditional approach not only connects us to the ancestral roots of mushroom cultivation but also allows us to utilize the natural cycles and resources of the outdoor environment.
-The process involves several key steps:
+The process involves several key steps as follows:

 Step 1: Selecting and Preparing Logs

-The first step in outdoor cultivation is choosing the right logs.
-Hardwood logs such as oak, beech, or maple are ideal for Lion's Mane mushrooms.
-The logs should be fresh, preferably cut within the last few weeks to ensure they still contain enough nutrients and moisture for the mushrooms.
-They should be free from any signs of decay or other fungal growth.
+The first and most crucial step in outdoor cultivation is selecting the right logs.
+Hardwood logs such as oak, beech, or maple are ideal for Lion’s Mane mushrooms because they provide the nutrients required for optimal growth.
+Logs should be freshly cut, ideally within the last 2-6 weeks, to ensure they retain adequate moisture and nutrients.
+Avoid logs that show signs of decay, mold, or fungal growth, as these will compete with the Lion's Mane mycelium.

 Step 2: Inoculation